 The carnet must also be produced to us when exporting the goods.
-We will often examine goods on both import and export and therefore they must be contacted at importation and before arranging exportation from Australia.
+We will often examine goods on both import and export and therefore we must be contacted at importation and before arranging exportation from Australia.
 Any permits that would normally be required for these goods must also be obtained, with the exception of a Vehicle Import Approval (VIA).
-These are issued by
+These are issued by the

 If a carnet is not appropriate to your circumstances or you do not qualify for these provisions, then temporary importation under a security might be another option.